 Learn More About Becoming a Computer Systems Analyst

 The world runs on data and technology, making data experts and analysts essential to the future of business.
-If you’re interested in a career as a computer systems analyst, Maryville University’s online Bachelor of Science in Data Science program can show you how to become a computer systems analyst and prepare you to become an innovative leader in the field.
+If you’re interested in a career as a computer systems analyst, Maryville University’s data science bachelor degree online program can show you how to become a computer systems analyst and prepare you to become an innovative leader in the field.
 You’ll do more than study the tools and techniques used to dig deeper into data.
 You’ll learn the skills needed to uncover insights and deliver critical solutions to every type of organization.